Drawl: Characteristics

+History and social perceptions

+Drawling was established in older Southern American English, surviving into 20th-century Southern American English, though declining in speakers born since 1960.

+The drawl is often associated with social stereotypes, positive and negative.
+Studies have shown that American adults tend to attribute Southern accents with friendliness and humility.
+However, the drawl is also perceived as slow and (mistakenly) attributed to the hot Southern climate or the laziness of its speakers.

 Broad Australian

 Broad Australian likely emerged from New South Wales, in southeastern Australia, in the early 1800s, when the population was significantly increasing by the importation of convicts.
 Many of the convicts came from Britain and Ireland, the origin of Broad Australian.
 However, the area was relatively isolated from outside influences which fostered the growth of a new dialect.
 In the late 1800s, people from New South Wales began to move to other parts of the continent because of increased overseas immigration, gold rushes, and other factors.